Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 Much of that is true, at least theoretically.
 In reality, the way many organizations go about building data lakes leads to a variety of problems that undercut the value their data lakes are supposed to deliver.

 Those challenges don’t mean that data lakes are a fundamentally bad solution.
 You can and should use data lakes.
-But if you want to reap all the rewards that data lakes have to offer, you should rethink the way you build and manage your data lake.
+But if you want to reap all the rewards that data lakes have to offer, you should rethink your data lake architecture and management.

-Here’s a recap of data lake challenges according to Mike and Thomas, along with tips on how to solve them by revamping your data lake management.
+Here’s your quick rundown on common data lake woes as well as tips on how to solve them by revamping your data lake management.

 When you have lots of data of differing types to manage or analyze, data lakes make it easy to do so -- at least in theory.